Function 02 / 07 · Build

 Reactive

 The macro library accumulates.
+The AI's prompt is a vendor black box.
 Workflows are written when problems appear and never retired.
 Nobody owns the configuration.
-Drift is the default.
+The handoff between bot and team is whatever the AI decides.
+Drift is the default on both sides.

 • Accumulated macros